-One key factor is how we utilize our top-of-the-line equipment.
-We understand that having the best outboard or plugins means nothing without having a dedicated engineer who knows what they are doing.
+One key factor is how we utilize our equipment & Plugins We understand that having the “best” gear in your studio means nothing without having a dedicated engineer who knows what they are doing with it all.

-We combine the best of both worlds using Analog and Digital equipment in our treated environment along with the services of skilled and experienced engineers who know how to get the most out of your recordings.
+We combine the best of both worlds using Mastering grade Analog and Digital equipment in our treated environment brought to you by our experienced Mix Engneer (Ollie) and our Mastering Engineer (Dean) who know what to use in order to get the very best out of your recordings .

 Our Vinyl Dub–Plates are made of a very durable plastic compound giving them a lifespan similar to a pressed record, The audio is cut into the plastic on a lathe using a diamond cutting head.
 Most commonly known or used when cutting dub-plates (also known as lacquers) are acetate disks.
 An acetate dub-plate is, in fact, a metal disc covered in nitrocellulose lacquer.
 The audio is cut into the lacquer on a lathe using a sapphire cutting head.